Patience and Character

 The role patience plays in solid character brings to mind the phrase “patience is a virtue.”
 This well-known saying comes from the poem “Piers Plowman” written somewhere between 1360-1387 by William Langland.

 A virtue is “behavior showing high moral standards.”
-So this statement, written almost 1000 years ago, equates patience to being a way we can show the state of our morality, or as Heraclitus calls it, our “good character.”
+This statement, written almost 1000 years ago, equates patience to being a way we can show the state of our morality, or as Heraclitus calls it, our “good character.”

 Two different Greek words are used in Scripture for patience.

-Galatians 5:22 (the list of the fruit of the Spirit) uses the word “makrothumia” for patience.
+Galatians 5:22 uses the word “makrothumia” for patience.
 This word focuses on love for and patience with others.

-Romans 5:3 (part of a discussion about peace and hope) uses the word “hupomone” for patience.
+Romans 5:3 uses the word “hupomone” for patience.
 This word connects patience with hope, such as what we have through our salvation.

 Both “makrothumia” and “hupomone” involve using self-control to refrain from letting emotions and feelings direct actions.
 As a whole concept, patience in the Bible drives home the idea of making choices that reflect our “good character” and our “high moral standards” even when we feel like doing quite the opposite.